Co-Designed Architectures for Modular Superconducting Quantum Computers: Background and Preliminaries

 These topologies are guided by the constraints of two-dimensional circuits whose modulators do not, in general cross each other or span long distances across the chip, despite however beneficial that might be.
 Instead, a richly connected topology of particular interest in applications of networking and parallel computing is the hypercube, or n-dimension cube.
 Hypercubes are of particular theoretic interest to qubit coupling topologies because for $2^n$ nodes, both the number of edges incident on every node and the distance between any pair of nodes are exactly $n$, hence scaling regularly and efficiently the neighborhoods of qubit couplings and induced $\sw$ operations.
 Implementing such a topology requires us to be able to link a given qubit to $n$ neighbors, which in turn requires a modulator with with this connectivity.

-Besides just comparing structural properties of each topology, we demonstrate this experimentally in Section~\ref{topology-datamovement} to seed our study of the effects of connectivity on computational efficiency.
-We assess the problem of embedding graph $G'$ over a set of quantum algorithms into each topology $G$ to determine the flexibility as a function of communication cost, \textit{i.e.} the numbers of required $\sw$ gates.
+Besides just comparing structural properties of each topology, we demonstrate this experimentally in Section~\ref{topology-datamovement} to seed our study of the effects of connectivity on computational efficiency. \colorhl[yellow]{Lattice, Hex-Lattice, and Heavy-Hex topologies and various gates have been examined \textit{independently} to study the efficiency of routing and decomposition algorithms, respectively}~\cite{murali2019noiseadaptive}. \colorhl[yellow]{In contrast, we demonstrate the value in considering both gate and topology \textit{together} to benefit quantum workloads given the state-of-the-art transpilation---\textit{i.e.,} decomposition, placement, routing---algorithms.}